telekom-security/tpotce/README.md

 Your current config will also be stored in `/data/ews/conf/hpfeeds.cfg` where you can review or change it.
 Be sure to apply any changes by running `./hpfeeds_optin.sh --conf=/data/ews/conf/hpfeeds.cfg`.
-No worries: You old config gets backed up in `/data/ews/conf/hpfeeds.cfg.old`
+No worries: Your old config gets backed up in `/data/ews/conf/hpfeeds.cfg.old`

 Of course you can also rerun the `hpfeeds_optin.sh` script to change and apply your settings interactively.